-The British Academy Conferences scheme, with generous support from the Department for Business, Energy & Industrial Strategy (BEIS) and the Wellcome Trust, presents an exceptional opportunity for UK-based scholars to run a pivotal event of lasting significance in their field, as a central part of the Academy’s events programme.
-Successful conferences will bring together scholars from around the world to present and discuss new research in the humanities and social sciences.
-Held at the British Academy’s own premises in London, at other British venues or online, these landmark events will offer students, scholars and specialists an opportunity to learn about the latest developments in their subject areas and to expand their academic networks.
-Specific awards for a strand of British Academy/Wellcome Trust Conferences are available for events which foster discussion and debate on health and wellbeing related themes.
+The British Academy Conferences scheme, with generous support from the Department for Science, Innovation and Technology (DSIT) and the Wellcome Trust, presents an opportunity for UK-based scholars to run a pivotal event of lasting significance in their field.
+Successful conferences will bring together scholars from around the world to present and discuss new research in the humanities and social science, to examine the latest developments in their subject areas and to expand their academic networks.
+The scheme links directly to an opportunity to publish a volume arising from the conference

-All successful applicants will be clearly informed of the source of the funding of their grant when an award has been offered and will be expected to include due acknowledgement of the funder and the Academy when promoting, delivering and disseminating the results of the conference funded under this scheme.
+The administration of the scheme and all aspects of the application process, assessment process, and award management are undertaken solely by the Academy.
+All successful applicants will be clearly informed of the source of the funding when an award has been offered and will be expected to include due acknowledgement when promoting, delivering, and disseminating the results of the conference supported by this scheme.

-The Academy expects to fund up to a dozen conferences each year, with at least five awards available for British Academy/Wellcome Trust Conferences.
-British Academy/Wellcome Trust Conferences will explore health and wellbeing related themes.
-The Academy is looking to host four conferences at its own premises in London, in addition to offering awards for conferences to be held at other British venues, or online.
-In some instances where the proposer has indicated that the British Academy is their preferred venue, but where the Academy is unable to provide full organisational and hosting support, the Academy may instead offer funds to help enable a conference to be held elsewhere.
+The Academy expects to fund up to 18 conferences each year.
+The Academy will host a maximum of three conferences at its own premises in London, alongside offering awards for conferences to be held at other UK venues or online.
+In some instances where the proposer has indicated that the British Academy would be their preferred venue, the Academy may instead offer funds to enable a conference to be held elsewhere.

 Applicants must meet the following eligibility criteria: